iansinnott/iansinnott.github.io/source/_posts/2014-09-26-road-to-absterdam-part-1.md

 ### Revising

 So my takeaway from all this is that you should always be sure to know what your eating before you put it in your mouth.
 All that extra protein meant that I wasn't hitting my caloric goals and probably had a caloric surplus most days during the past week.
 Oh well, lesson learned.
-From now on I'm going to cut back on the chicken and bring my macros more inline with where they need to be in order to get abs. :poultry_leg: + :leaves: = :muscle:
+From now on I'm going to cut back on the chicken and bring my macros more inline with where they need to be in order to get abs. 🍗 + 🍃 = 💪

 [ravi]: http://physiquegeek.wordpress.com/